Many people have hands. Some of them use these hands to pick up and manipulate objects. The word “handheld” is used to describe feats such as these.

 Let’s See…What Else…

+I think the only reason this console sold even a single unit was because, in Japan, they got the rights to publish remakes of the NES Final Fantasy games.
+Is this a reason a buy an ugly, redundant console with a ridiculous name?
 Obviously not, but many Japanese people seem content to play slightly different versions of the exact same thing for their entire lives, and a lot of American nerds love to pretend they’re Japanese, so there’s your explanation.

-Final Rating: Six Ampersand Dollar Sign
+Six Ampersand Dollar Sign

 The N-Gage was launched in 1993.
 It came with 3 games: Pokemon Pummel, Rats Ahoy!, and Chinese Person Simulator.
 Upon launch, the N-Gage sold out within the first 10 minutes.
 This was not due to high demand for the system, but rather because Nokia ate a bunch of strange mushrooms they found in the woods and were too out of it to manufacture any systems until the last second.
 When asked about this, a spokesperson from Nokia was quoted as saying “…we were at that time…set upon by an army of small balled twine men.
 Wait!
 They’re all around…all around…I hear horrible dark chittering and screeching and they are scrabbling down the walls and shingles and oh god they’ve come they’ve come EEEEEAAAAAAa-”